Mansi242401/Portfolio/sql_queries_with_results2b.md

 |7|1|
 |8|1|

+We observe that a single order had maximum 2 pizzas ordered

 <a name="For-each-customer,-how-many-delivered-pizzas-had-at-least-1-change-and-how-many-had-no-changes?"></a>
 ### For each customer, how many delivered pizzas had at least 1 change and how many had no changes?